Top 10 Pantry Organization Secrets for an Organized Pantry

 - Lunch ingredients

-A useful test is this: if you use something three times a week, it should not require a step stool.
+A good test is simple: if you use something three times a week, it should not require a step stool.

 5. Label with restraint and consistency